eternalfrustation/woz/README.md

 The Goal of this project is to get a working operating system up and running

+## What can it do right now

+- Boot Up on risc V
+- Print Hello world on Serial Console

 ## What is 'Working' defined as

 The following things are the bare minimum

-- Booting Up on x86
+- Booting Up on RiscV
+- Using VGA
-- Able to use the CPU, RAM, Display, Keyboard
+- Able to use the Multi Core CPU, RAM, Display, Keyboard
-- Printing on the screen
 - Memory management
 - Multiprocess support
 - Running executables